thephez/docs-core/docs/reference/p2p-network-privatesend-messages.md

 # CoinJoin Messages

-The following network messages all help control the CoinJoin features built into Dash and facilitated by the <<glossary:masternode>> network.
+The following network messages all help control the CoinJoin features built into Dash and facilitated by the [masternode](../resources/glossary.md#masternode) network.

 Since the messages are all related to a single process, this diagram shows them sequentially numbered.
 The [`dssu` message](../reference/p2p-network-privatesend-messages.md#dssu) (not shown) is sent by the masternode in conjunction with some responses.
 For additional details, refer to the Developer Guide [CoinJoin section](../guide/dash-features-privatesend.md).